-Forthcoming challenges for cohort maintenance
+Future challenges for cohort maintenance

-One of the major challenges of maintaining the cohort of a longitudinal study is the need to follow the life-cycle events of the participants.
-For this reason, tracking between Rounds 3 and 4 will be particularly important for the Young Lives teams, as the older cohort begin to reach the age when many are likely to leave home and school.
-Among the Young Lives children there will be culturally diverse ways of meeting this milestone, and some have particular implications for tracking.
-In Ethiopia, for example, there are likely to be instances of older children making several short migrations between rounds, during which they could easily become lost to the study.
+One of the major challenges of maintaining the cohort of a longitudinal study was the need to follow the life-course events of the participants.
+For this reason, tracking between Rounds 3 and 4 was particularly important for the Young Lives teams, as the Older Cohort began to reach the age when many were likely to leave home and school.
+Among the Young Lives children there were culturally diverse ways of meeting this milestone, and some have particular implications for tracking.
+In Ethiopia, for example, there were instances of older children making several short migrations between rounds, during which they could easily become lost to the study.

-Although originally scheduled for 2012, Round 4 will now take place in 2013, when the younger cohort will be the same age that the older cohort children were in Round 2.
-A longer period between survey rounds adds to the possibilities for attrition and will demand increased vigilance in tracking.
+Round 4 took place in 2013, when the Younger Cohort were the same age that the Older Cohort children were in Round 2.
+A longer period between the Round 3 and 4 surveys added to the possibility for attrition and demanded increased vigilance in tracking.

-A key challenge as the study approaches its later rounds is the issue of potential respondent fatigue.
+A key challenge for the study as it approached Round 5 was the issue of potential respondent fatigue.
 While all children in the sample participate in the survey at regular intervals, others are also part of the sub-sample for the qualitative research rounds, and yet others are involved in a range of sub-studies focused on particular issues ranging from social protection to early childhood care and education.
-It is the responsibility of the Principal Investigator in each country to ensure that no single respondent is overloaded by the study.
+The Principal Investigator in each country is responsible for ensuring that no single respondent is overloaded by the study.
 Maintaining effective tracking systems is essential to this.